Yves Meynard

 Yves Meynard (born 13 June 1964) is a Canadian science fiction and fantasy writer.
 He writes in both English and French.

 Biography

 Meynard made his debut as an author in 1986 at the Boréal congress in Longueuil.
-Along with Philippe Gauthier and Claude J. Pelletier, he launched the fanzine Samizdat, and became literary director for the magazine Solaris from 1994-2002.
+Along with Philippe Gauthier and Claude J. Pelletier, he launched the fanzine Samizdat.
+Meynard became literary director for the magazine Solaris from 1994-2002.
 He has received a number of literary awards, including four Aurora Awards, three Boréal Prizes, and the Quebec Grand Prize for Science Fiction and Fantasy in 1994 (now the Jacques-Brossard Award for Science Fiction and Fantasy).